Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Introduction

 Throughout this paper, we intentionally avoid using the word ``audit'' to refer to the process of assessing an AI system for performance disparities.
-In other industries, the word ``audit'' refers to an official examination, often conducted by third parties, with mutually agreed-upon actors, responsibilities, and expectations.
-Audits typically consider procedures and documentation, in addition to considering outcomes.
-Although a disaggregated evaluation could form part of an audit of an AI system, it would likely not be the only component.
+In other industries, the word ``audit'' refers to an official examination with mutually agreed-upon actors, responsibilities, and expectations.
+Audits typically consider procedures and documentation, as well as considering system outputs.
+Although a disaggregated evaluation could be a component of an audit of an AI system, it would likely not be the only component.
 Developing a clear definition of what it means to audit an AI system is an extremely important and much-needed research direction.
-We are particularly encouraged by a recent paper by \citet{fat2020audit}, which proposes the ``Scoping, Mapping, Artifact Collection, Testing, and Reflection'' (SMACTR) framework for conducting comprehensive internal audits of AI systems via a rigorous, multi-stage process.
+We are particularly encouraged by a recent paper by \citet{raji2020closing}, which proposes the ``Scoping, Mapping, Artifact Collection, Testing, and Reflection'' (SMACTR) framework for conducting comprehensive internal audits of AI systems via a rigorous, multi-stage process.
 Disaggregated evaluations would most likely fit within the ``Testing'' stage of the SMACTR framework.\looseness=-1

 Lastly, we note that performance disparities are just one type of fairness-related harm.
-Researchers have highlighted many other types of fairness-related harms (e.g., systematic differences in outcomes (not just model performance), but also stereotyping, denigration, and underrepresentation, among others \cite{barocas2017problem}) that can negatively affect already-disadvantaged, at-risk, or otherwise-marginalized groups of people in a variety of ways.
-Evaluations---disaggregated or otherwise---that focus on these types of harms are outside the scope of this paper.\looseness=-1
+Researchers have highlighted many other types of fairness-related harms, such as system outputs that stereotype, demean, or lead to erasure~\cite{barocas2017problem}.
+Evaluations that focus on these types of harms are outside the scope of this paper.

 In the next section, we provide an overview of disaggregated evaluations and their role to date in the context of AI systems.
-In the following section, we then describe the choices that must be made when designing a disaggregated evaluation.
-We highlight the key considerations that underlie these design choices, as well as the tradeoffs between these considerations.
+We then describe the choices that must be made when designing a disaggregated evaluation.
+We highlight some of the key considerations that underlie these choices, as well as the tradeoffs between these considerations.
 Finally, we conclude with a short discussion.